What's the Best Diet for Dogs?

 Busting common myths in doggy diets

-Understanding a dog's diet might seem like a bit of a big task.
-Surely they just spend most of their time eating my newspaper, my socks, local wildlife and the grass when they have a bit of a funny tummy??!
-If they can spend most of their time rummaging through the rubbish and still survive, is it important to have the best diet for them?
+There are many factors to consider when deciding the best diet for your beloved furry friend, which can make the decision seem like a daunting task.
+If they can spend most of their time rummaging through rubbish bins and still survive, is it important to have the best diet for them?

-Can my dog always eat the same diet?
+Can my dog eat the same diet his whole life?

-I love this question because as a dad-to-be, I'm looking at the weaning process for my future little one.
-The concept is primarily the same.
-For dogs, you can slowly introduce new foods and watch out for signs of sickness, diarrhoea or lethargy.
-If you just stay with the same diet, your dog's metabolic rate can be affected and they can process food more slowly, which can lead to weight gain and weight-associated issues, so small changes with mild variation can really help.
+If you always stick to the same diet, your dog's metabolic rate can be affected and they can process food more slowly. which can lead to weight gain and weight-associated issues, so small changes with mild variation can really help.

 Are there any foods I should avoid?
 My dog will eat pretty much anything!